qiime2/docs/source/tutorials/pd-mice.rst

 .. command-block::

    qiime feature-table summarize \
-     --i-table ./deblur_table.qza \
+     --i-table ./dada2_table.qza \
-     --o-visualization ./deblur_table.qzv
+     --o-visualization ./dada2_table.qzv

 .. question::

+   First, look at the feature table summary.

    1. How many features remain after denoising?
-   2. Which sample has the fewest sequences?
-How many does it have?
    3. Which sample has the most?
 How many sequences does that sample have?
-   4. If we chose to filter the data to retain only samples with 2500 sequences, how many samples would we lose?
+   4. If we chose to filter the data to retain only samples with 4250 sequences, how many samples would we lose?
    5. Which features are observed in at least 47 samples?
+   2. Which sample has the fewest sequences?
+How many does it have?

+   Now, open the ``dada2_stats.qzv`` file.
+At which stage in the denoising process are the sequences lost from the low-abundance sample?

 Generating a Phylogenetic Tree for Diversity Analysis
 =====================================================